gladson-sza/pokedex-kotlin/README.md

 * Pokémon details
 * Offline persistence

+# Flow

+* ## Splash
+On this screen, the logo with a button is displayed.
+When clicking on the button, a check is made to see if the data is already persisted, if there is no saved data, a request is initiated to obtain the data of all pokémons and save them locally.

+If there is saved data, or it was possible to obtain and save data from the API, the user is redirected to the Home screen.

+* ## Home
+In this screen, the saved data of the pokémons will be loaded in a list, by default, the list will be ordered by the pokédex number.
+The list is composed of cards, with the colors of the pokémon, its name, photo and type, when clicking on the card the user will be directed to the details screen of that pokémon.

+Just above the screen, the user can search for a pokémon by its name.

+You can filter the list by Pokédex number, alphabetically or sort order.

+Also on this screen is a button that will open the details screen for a random pokemon

+* ## Details
+This screen displays the pokémon's details, with data such as its name, photo, types, weight, height, possible abilities, pokédex description and its base status.
+The screen will adapt to the color of the Pokémon's primary type.

+In the upper left corner, there is a button to go back to home.

+In the right and left corners, it is possible to navigate between the pokémons, the left button will take to the predecessor pokémon by the pokédex number, the right button will lead to the successor pokémon by the pokédex number.
+If you are on the first pokémon on the list, the left button will not appear, if you are on the last pokémon on the list, the right button will not appear.

 # Architecture
 The project architecture is divided into layers, following the MVVM pattern, with UI, Domain and Data layers.
 [More architecture details](https://developer.android.com/jetpack/guide)